SC and Ors v SSWP EWCA Civ 615

 The substantive challenge to the two child policy was heard by the Court of Appeal on 19 and 20 December 2018.
 Judgment was handed down on 16 April 2019, dismissing the appeal.
 Read the Court of Appeal judgment and our press release.
-CPAG have requested permission to appeal to the Supreme Court against the Court of Appeal's decision.
+Permission to appeal to the Supreme Court was granted on 19 November 2019.

 In the earlier High Court case, the original challenge was allowed in part in a judgment given on 20 April 2018.
 The Court accepted the claimant's arguments that the ordering restriction on the kinship care exception was perverse and therefore unlawful.
 The wider challenge to the policy as a whole was dismissed and CPAG appealed against this decision.
 Meanwhile, in November 2018, the DWP/HMRC brought in amending legislation to remove the ordering restriction from both the kinship care and adopted children exceptions.
 Read the High Court judgment and our statement about the judgment.

 On 6 April 2017, new rules came into force limiting the child element of child tax credit (CTC) and universal credit (UC) awards to two children.
 This limit only applies to a third or subsequent child born on or after 6 April 2017.
 There are a limited number of exceptions to this 2 child limit meaning that it does not apply to a third or subsequent child in the following circumstances: multiple births, adoption from local authority care, kinship care and children likely to have been conceived as a result of rape or a coercive or controlling relationship.